 \subsection{Fermi-LAT}

-Following the method introduced in Section~\ref{sec:Data Analysis}, we obtain the SEDs (black) of NGC 1275 based on 16.5 years of Fermi-LAT observation and make the $\chi^{2}$ fits for the wALPs (red solid line) and w/oALPs (blue dotted line) models, as shown in the Figure~~\ref{fig:SED}.
-The $\Delta\chi^{2}$ map is shown in Figure~\ref{fig:chi2}, where the red region indicates parameter space disfavoring the signal model (wALPs).
+Following the method introduced in Sec.~\ref{sec:Data Analysis}, we obtain the SEDs (black) of NGC 1275 based on 16.5 years of Fermi-LAT observation and make the $\chi^{2}$ fits for the wALPs (red solid line) and w/oALPs (blue dashdot line) models, as shown in Fig.~\ref{fig:SED}.
+The $\Delta\chi^{2}$ map is shown in Fig.~\ref{fig:chi2}, where the red region indicates parameter space disfavoring the signal model (wALPs).
 The region with $\Delta\chi^{2}>\Delta\chi^{2}_{\mathrm{thr}} =9.28$, enclosed by the black solid line in Figure~\ref{fig:chi2}, has been excluded at the 95\% confidence level.
-We find that with 16.5 years of Fermi-LAT observation, the ALP parameter space with the photon-ALP coupling of $g_{a\gamma}\gtrsim 3\times 10^{-12}\,\mathrm{GeV^{-1}}$ is excluded for the mass range $4\times 10^{-10}\,\mathrm{eV}\lesssim m_{a} \lesssim 5\times 10^{-9}\,\mathrm{eV}$, which improves than previous limits (dark green region) for 6-year data in Ref.~\cite{Fermi-LAT:2016nkz} by a factor of $\sim$ 2.
-Additionally, as shown in Fig.~\ref{fig:limit}, our result (dark orange region) excludes the previously reported ``hole'' region survived in Ref.~\cite{Fermi-LAT:2016nkz} (dark green region).
+We find that with 16.5 years of Fermi-LAT observation, the ALP parameter space with the photon-ALP coupling of $g_{a\gamma}\gtrsim 3\times 10^{-12}\,\mathrm{GeV^{-1}}$ is excluded for the mass range $4\times 10^{-10}\,\mathrm{eV}\lesssim m_{a} \lesssim 5\times 10^{-9}\,\mathrm{eV}$, which improves previous limits (dark green region) for six-year data in Ref.~\cite{Fermi-LAT:2016nkz} by a factor of $\sim$ 2.
+Additionally, as shown in Fig.~\ref{fig:limits}, our result (dark orange region) excludes the previously reported ``hole'' region survived in Ref.~\cite{Fermi-LAT:2016nkz} (dark green region).
 To check our method, we further repeat the above analysis with the same photon data selected in Ref.~\cite{Fermi-LAT:2016nkz} and almost the same limits with this survived ``hole'' region are obtained.
-Hence, the stronger ALP limits we set are primarily due to the additional 10 years of Fermi-LAT photon data included in our study.
+Hence, the stronger ALP limits we set are primarily due to the additional ten years of Fermi-LAT photon data included in our study.